-Explore this spelling list: Year 2, Term 1, Week 3: ee spelt ey.
+Explore this spelling list: Year 2, Term 1, Week 3: long /e/ spelt ey.
 This word list provides interactive resources to boost your spelling skills.
 Click on Learn, Games, Test, Print, or Write to explore all the available spelling tools.

-The spelling pattern ey makes the long /e/ sound in words like key and monkey.
+The spelling pattern ey makes the long /e/ sound in words like key and trolley.
 This spelling often appears at the end of words.
-Understanding this rule helps children read and spell a wide variety of nouns and verbs.
+Understanding this rule will help learners read and spell a wide variety of nouns and verbs.

 |